Vets-Who-Code/march2021/phaseOneNotes/week_07.md

 - Cards should be the same length as the form
 - Pass the cards darkMode via javascript
 - onclick should check for the dark mode class.
 'If darkmode do this'
-- South korea button may not make it to production
+- South Korea button may not make it to production
 - Have the social icons turn red on focus
 - Once you select dark mode check to see if cards are populated